missett/blog/static/src/content/post/2-content-management.md

 ```

 That last command is probably the one that's most useful.
 It will create a new markdown file in the correct place in our repo, with the correct file name, prepending an integer index to the file name since I want my directory to be organised in order of the date I started writing the content.
 The command shown above would create a new post with the title hello-world.

+_NB.
+It's worth noting that this version of the Makefile does not include the docker command that generates the go.mod and go.sum files when running the `make site` command.
+This is a mistake on my part and one that I'll be fixing shortly._

 Well, that about covers an introduction into Hugo for now.
 It's not super complicated, but hopefully the use of Docker and a Makefile makes someones life easier.
 We now have a really simple way to manage content on our site.
 In the next post I think we'll be talking about how to get the content hosted somewhere (no guarantees though).